 Sometimes overshadowed by New York City, we often overlook the grand city of Syracuse’s ability to impress.
 Home to unique restaurants, bars, and small eateries, Syracuse will not let you or your taste buds down—and let’s not forget about its remarkable museums and historic landmarks.
 Once here, you will not want to leave such a charming and lively city.
 So if you’re looking for a fun summer, fall, winter, or spring getaway, plan a weekend trip to Syracuse.
-Travel is made easiest with Amtrak and Enterprise Rent-a-Car.

 Begin your journey exploring Syracuse’s unique history.